 Promotion to the next grade is based on total accumulated credits for grades 9-12.
-High school students completing their freshman, sophomore or junior year who fail any semester of a subject should check with the Principal or Guidance Counselor to schedule summer school.
-All subjects failed should be successfully completed in summer school.
-Students may make up three semesters of coursework within a specific core curriculum subject (math, English, science, and social studies).
+High school students completing their freshman, sophomore, or junior year who fail any semester of a subject should check with the Principal or Guidance Counselor to schedule summer school.
+All subjects failed should be successfully recovered.
+Students may make up three semesters of coursework within a specific core curriculum subject (math, English, science, social studies, and Bible).
 Failing a 4th semester of coursework within a specific core curriculum subject will result in students having to leave MCS permanently.

-For students in grades 6-8 to promote, they must (by the end of summer school) be passing all subjects based on yearly average in Group A below with no more than one F in subjects from Group B. (Only one subject can be made up in summer school to pass grades 6, 7, or 8).
+For students in grades 7-8 to promote, they must (by the end of summer school) be passing all core subjects based on the yearly average with no more than one F in an elective.
+(Only one subject can be made up in summer school to pass grades 7 or 8).